Skip to content

 3. Slide 3: Wiki screenshot in Obsidian with wikilinks visible

-4. Slide 4: Graph visualization screenshot with clusters highlighted
+4. Slide 4: Graph visualization screenshot and graph_metrics.json summary (density, top connector)

 Checklist Before Recording